 Workplace culture reflects the values, attitudes, beliefs and work practices of management and employees.
-A culture which values personal lived experience and considers it essential allows Lived Experience roles to be meaningfully embedded, and is therefore key to success.
+A culture which values personal lived experience and considers it essential allows Lived and Living Experience roles to be meaningfully embedded, and is therefore key to success.

 The Importance of Culture